A Note About “W” Grades

 |W/NP/I||20 out of 44 units||45% of units were “W”s|

-The student in this example has chosen to limit themselves to two classes this semester.
+The student in this example has chosen to take only two classes this semester.
 The student has successfully passed both classes with “A” grades and has earned no “W” grades this semester.